 Apart from covering the entire tuition amount, this scholarship at the University of Hong Kong also comes with a cash award for research & living expenses, post-graduate scholarship monthly fees, conference & research travel allowances, and financial support for studies exceeding the normative period.

 Presidential scholars are also entitled to training in teaching, individualized advisory service, and opportunities to rotate in other laboratories or departments.

 The awardees, which are selected by a panel of professors, are selected based on academic or research achievement.

-I hope that this article on the University of Hong Kong scholarships for international students was helpful.
+We hope that this article on the University of Hong Kong scholarships for international students was helpful.
 If you’re interested in studying abroad, make sure to check out the Available Programs for International Students!